'Time' after Time: Garrett Bradley's Lyrical Meditation on the Toll of Incarceration

 We feel it as Fox waits patiently on the phone for an update about her husband's release, only to hear that the ruling hasn’t been typed yet.
 We feel it as Fox’s little boys transform into young men in the absence of their father.
 The whip of time is a reminder of what’s irredeemably lost.
 It is screaming out to a master that never listens for mercy.

-I was 11 years old when I first begged time for such mercy.
-Although my father was not taken by the carceral system, he was separated from us because the ideals of that system permeate beyond the prison and into the home.
 Those familiar with the pain of family separation know that with enough time, it dulls, folding itself into your everyday life as if it was always there.
 But like how the murders of Breyonna Taylor, George Floyd, Ahmaud Arbery and many others have forced the world to feel the sharpness of that pain again, Bradley’s Time intensifies that dullness until change is demanded.

 Michelle Alexander’s book The New Jim Crow and Ava DuVernay’s film 13th gave us evidence of slavery reformed, but the belief that slavery exists only in memory still persists.
 Perhaps because even toying with the alternative, the idea that we too are alive during a time marked by what is only a reformation of slavery would be too horrifying.
 Or worse, we would realize we weren’t horrified enough.